MinnAqua Internship Program

 There are Two steps you must complete:

-- Email or mail a cover letter with two references, unofficial school transcripts (for all post-secondary schools), and which posting number you are applying for, to Julene Erickson.
+- Email or mail a cover letter, two references, unofficial school transcripts (for all post-secondary schools), to Nadine Meyer.
 Label your attachments with your name.